olleolleolle/fast-tcpn/README.md

 This method will return when simulation is finished.

+Simulation finishes whe there is no more transitions to fire even after advancing simulation clock.
+It can also be stopped manually by calling `#stop` method:

+    tcpn.stop

+This method can be used e.g. in callbacks (see below).

+After simulation has finished, it is possible to check if it was finished manually using `#stopped?` method.

+    if tcpn.stopped?
+      puts "Simulation was stopped manually."
+    else
+      puts "Simulation has finished.
+No more transitions to fire." end

 ### Callbacks

 Convenient way to obtain results of simulation is provided by